University of Washington Honors Program

 English 182 focuses on teaching strategies and skills for effective writing and argument that are required of traditional academic genres, such as the research essay, while also expanding the skills for composing in multimodal genres that our increasingly digital and media saturated world demands.

-Section K is an Honors discussion driven class with minimal lecturing and grounded in a disability studies analytic.
+Section K is an Honors discussion driven class with minimal lecturing.
 Students will reflect on their own growth as scholars and their learning process as an evolving product.
 Honors students will write longer reflective papers with emphasis on metacognitive critical takeaways.

 Credits: 5